eguevara/kubernetes-service-controller-aws-elb-walkthrough/README.md

 ## Building the AWS Provider
 #### How does the Kubernetes talk to AWS?

-Lets first look at the kube-apiserver logs to see if there is anything that can indicate any cloud provider movement. *Picking to start with the kube-apiserver since the kubectl client goes through the api server to store its resources.*
+Lets first look at the kube-apiserver logs to see if there is anything that can indicate any cloud provider movement.

+_Note:_  Picking to start with the kube-apiserver since the kubectl client goes through the api server to store its resources.  *I later discover, as you'll see below that this is the wrong path ;)*

 You can view the kube-apiserver logs by running
 ```bash